 Cycling is an activity the whole family can do together.
 The smallest tyke can clamber into a bike seat or tow-along buggy, and because it’s kind on your joints, there’s nothing to stop grandparents joining in too.

-Moreover, your riding habit could be sowing the seeds for the next Bradley Wiggins.
+Moreover, your riding habit could be sowing the seeds for the next Bradley Wiggins or Marianne Vos.
 Studies have found that, unsurprisingly, kids are inﬂuenced by their parents’ exercise choices.

 Put simply, if your kids see you riding regularly, they think it’s normal and will want to follow your example.
 Don’t be surprised, though, if they become embarrassed by your tendency to mismatch fluorescent Lycra when they become teenagers.